-We ensure Career Launch@Perkins fits your client’s needs and capabilities.
+We ensure Career Launch @ Perkins fits your client’s needs and capabilities.
 We prepare them with the training, connections and the confidence they’ll need to pursue a career with a future.
 We limit class size for individual attention and provide ongoing support.
-And through working with our diverse business partners, we make sure your clients are ready to compete with industry-specific and transferable skills relevant to customer and client engagement.
+And through working with our diverse employer partners, we make sure your clients are ready to compete with industry-specific and transferable skills relevant to customer and client engagement.

-At Career Launch@Perkins, students will work individually with an orientation and mobility instructor to get their skills job-ready.
-Students will become exposed to the social dynamics of office life, and learn how to become comfortable with the everyday camaraderie that is a part of having a job.
+At Career Launch, program participants will become exposed to the social dynamics of office life, and learn how to become comfortable with the everyday camaraderie that is a part of having a job.

-In today's working world, technology is key, and for our students, that means it needs to be accessible.
-At Career Launch@Perkins, we'll ensure that our students are skilled at navigating the software they need to be successful in a job - not only tools to support them as employees, such as JAWS, but also the workplace software they're most likely to be exposed to, such as Microsoft Office and Google Docs.
+In today's working world, technology is key, and for our participants, that means it needs to be accessible.
+At Career Launch, we'll ensure that our trainees are skilled at navigating the software they need to be successful in a job - not only tools to support them as employees, such as JAWS, but also the workplace software they're most likely to be exposed to, such as Microsoft Office and Google Docs.
 Our curriculum also includes extensive training on Salesforce.com, one of the most widely used customer relationship management (CRM) systems in companies today.

 Simply put, Career Launch will empower candidates and position them for a life of competitive employment and independence.

 Types of Skills and Activities

 Participants will receive job exploration counseling by:

 - Learning about a diverse range of customer interaction roles across industries.

 - Assessing their own professional skills, aptitudes and preferences and how to identify customer interaction roles in alignment with those skills.

 - Making site visits to area employer partners to learn about work environments and job responsibilities.